-François Chiocchio is professor of Organizational Behaviour and Human Resource Management at University of Ottawa’s Telfer School of Management.
-As Communications Coordinator from 2009 to 2011 he worked on Big Country, a series of texts published in the Newsletter chronicling “a day in the life” of members of the I-O community from each of our 10 provinces.
+François Chiocchio is a professor of Organizational Behaviour and Human Resource Management at the University of Ottawa’s Telfer School of Management.
+As Communications Coordinator from 2009 to 2011, he worked on Big Country, a series of texts published in the Newsletter chronicling “a day in the life” of members of the I-O community from each of our 10 provinces.
 He was invited by Milt Hackel, President of the then newly formed Alliance of Organizational Psychology, to have CSIOP included the federation.
-He took part in AOP meetings and as a result he successfully tabled a motion ensuring CSIOP would to be in the first round of I-O Psychology national organizations to join the federation.
+He took part in AOP meetings and as a result, he successfully tabled a motion ensuring CSIOP would be in the first round of I-O Psychology national organizations to join the federation.
 As Chair-Elect, Chair and Past-Chair from 2011-2014, he managed key projects that had – and continue to have – a major impact on CSIOP and its members.
 For example, he designed and deployed CSIOP’s new website in both official languages without going over budget.
-The process included vast consultations with members, and approval of increasingly complex prototypes with special Members’ and Executives’ private zones.
+The process included vast consultations with members and approval of increasingly complex prototypes with special Members’ and Executives’ private zones.
 He also worked collaboratively to improve CSIOP’s governance suggesting a new structure, redefining roles and responsibilities, updating job descriptions and designing a master schedule of tasks.
 These initiatives ensure that in spite of a regular turnover, Executives and Special Coordinators would know “who has to do what, how and when” thus preventing the erosion of CSIOP’s memory, policies and procedures.
 Finally, he chaired a gap-bridging symposium at CPA in Quebec City.
-Following that he spearheaded with Dr Silvia Bonaccio the first bilingual publication to appear in Canadian Psychology (English, French) outlining a roadmap to unite I-O Psychology enthusiasts across science and practice, university settings, language, and geography divides.
-As program coordinator from 2014 to 2016 he was instrumental in organizing a historic panel of 15 past chairs to celebrate the 40th anniversary of CSIOP’s foundation.
+Following that he spearheaded with Dr. Silvia Bonaccio the first bilingual publication to appear in Canadian Psychology (English, French) outlining a roadmap to unite I-O Psychology enthusiasts across science and practice, university settings, language, and geographic divides.
+As program coordinator from 2014 to 2016, he was instrumental in organizing a historic panel of 15 past chairs to celebrate the 40th anniversary of CSIOP’s foundation.
 Overall his time on the Executive was motivated by creating unity across academic, practitioners and student I-O Psychology communities across the country and securing CSIOP’s institutional memory.
-He continues his involvement as a Special Collaborator managing the website.
-These long-lasting achievements made him the perfect second ever recipient of the Joan Finegan Award for Service to CSIOP.
+He continued his involvement as a Special Collaborator managing the website until 2017.
+These long-lasting achievements made him the perfect second-ever recipient of the Joan Finegan Award for Service to CSIOP.
 The award was delivered in 2016 at the Victoria conference.
-A plaque was given by Dr Silvia Bonaccio, CSIOP Chair.
+A plaque was given by Dr. Silvia Bonaccio, CSIOP Chair.

 © CSIOP 2018.